sunpy/sunpy-SEP/SEP-0002-revised.md

 * **Membership**: The Advisory Board shall consist of at least 3 members and no more than 5 members.
 The Advisory Board selects how many members are needed.
-All members shall serve a maximum of a two-year term, however a term may be extended until a successor has been appointed.
-A member may be re-appointed at the end of their term.
+All members shall serve a maximum of a two-year term, and may be re-appointed at the end of their term.
 Membership terms should be staggered so that approximately half the number of members will end their terms in any given year.
-The Advisory Board may fill vacancies or may appoint new members to fill a previously unfilled Advisory Board position, subject to the maximum number of members.
+The Advisory Board may appoint members to its number up to the maximum number of members.
 The Advisory Board should work to ensure that the composition of the Advisory Board represents a diverse cross-section of the scientific community with an interest in SunPy.
 This diversity should consider things such as research topic, career stage, as well as all other forms of diversity such as gender.
 A Advisory Board member may be removed by a two-thirds majority vote of the Advisory Board or Project Members.